CodeRAFCE/dotnet-training/README.md

 - **C#** is a modern, object-oriented programming language developed by Microsoft.
 - **.NET** is a free, open-source developer platform for building many types of applications (web, desktop, mobile, cloud, etc.) using C# and other languages.

+## About .NET and .NET Framework

+- **.NET (Core/5/6/7/8+)** is a modern, cross-platform, open-source developer platform for building many types of applications (web, desktop, mobile, cloud, etc.) using C#, F#, or VB.NET.
+It is the current and recommended platform for new projects.
+- **.NET Framework (up to v4.8.1)** is the original, Windows-only version of .NET.
+It is still supported for maintaining legacy applications, but new development should use .NET (Core/5/6/7/8+).
+- **Key difference:** .NET is cross-platform and open-source, while .NET Framework is Windows-only and closed-source.

 ## Object-Oriented Programming (OOP) Concepts in C#

 C# is built around OOP principles, which help organize and structure code.
 The four main OOP concepts are: